VertNet/dedupe/Development notes.md

 So far, I made the API return a 400 error if the field specified as "id" is not among the headers.
 The only thing left here is to determine what to do when no suitable "id" field is present.

+I guess, for now, I will omit the "duplicate ids" field if no "id" field can be properly detected.